konanik15/engineering_project/backend/services/social/README.md

 #### Pagination
 In order to not generate unncessary traffic and not to send excessive amounts of data, the endpoint supports pagination and limits the amount of messages sent in the response.
 In order to use it, you may add 'perPage' and 'page' query parameters.

-Examples:
+Examples:<br>
-GET chat/private/\<username\>?page=1&perPage=10 will get you most recent 10 messages GET chat/private/\<username\>?page=2&perPage=10 will get you second most recent 10 messages... and so on.
+GET chat/private/\<username\>?page=1&perPage=10 will get you most recent 10 messages<br>
+GET chat/private/\<username\>?page=2&perPage=10 will get you second most recent 10 messages... and so on.

 By default perPage is 50.
-If page isn't specified
+If page isn't specified, the server returns the first one (with most recent messages).

 This may be used to load messages gradually for example as the user scrolls the chat history.